jwiegley/johnwiegley/posts/2021-01-30-o-lovely-moth.md

 | O lovely moth!
 | who every dusk
 | strives for his moon
-| with the same hope
+| with as much hope
 | as the night before.
 |
 | Her silver light